mmistakes/minimal-mistakes/_docs/05-configuration.md

 ![reading time example]({{ base_path }}/images/mm-read-time-example.jpg)

-Instead of adding YAML Front Matter to each document apply defaults in `_config.yml`.
+Instead of adding YAML Front Matter to each document, apply as a default in `_config.yml`.
 To enable the **reading time** snippet for all posts:

 ```yaml
 defaults: